College Student Car Insurance: Away at School Discounts and Coverage Options

 • Keep comprehensive coverage on the stored car to protect against theft or weather damage

-• Use non-owner car insurance if they occasionally borrow or rent cars at school — non-owner car insurance is an affordable option that provides liability protection without a vehicle
+• Use non-owner car insurance if they occasionally borrow or rent cars at school — averaging just $20–$57/month, this is a far cheaper option than a full standalone policy

 Pincher's Pro Tip